NebraLtd/Helium-Guides/docs/outdoor-hotspot/outdoor-faq.md

 Yes, you will need to sign up for a data plan with a mobile network.
 You can find more details about seeing up 4G with the outdoor gateway on the [LTE Config page](../outdoor-hotspot/lte-config.md).

 We recommend this as it is typically cheaper to sign up to a local plan than the worldwide sims we could ship with it.

-Often, cheaper SIM plans do not have a dedicated IP address and use something called [CGNAT (carrier grade network address translation)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) which will mean it will be nearly impossible for you to remove the "relayed" status from your miner and to correctly set up [port forwarding](../handy-guides/port-forwarding/overview.md).
-For this reason, we recommend that you try to find a business SIM plan that comes with a dedicated public IP address.